lbugnion/ms-glossary/README.md

 Thanks for your interest in our work.

-Azure Words of the Day is designed to be a reference site for learners, and compile a list of words, expressions and abbreviations related to Microsoft Azure, with their definition and explanations.
+We are helping beginners to find the definitions of topics related to Azure, and the cloud in general. **Words of the Day** is a Glossary, an Encyclopedia, a Wikipedia of technical words, expressions, and abbreviations.
+It helps visitors getting started with a new cloud-related topic by making it easy to understand the vocabulary.
+It also helps Microsoft documentation writers by providing a unique repository of topics that they can link to.

-Each word, expression or abbreviation will be illustrated by a short video explaining the concept.
-Items will be cross-referenced, a little like Wikipedia does.
+Each word, expression or abbreviation is illustrated by a short video explaining the concept.
+Items are cross-referenced, a little like Wikipedia does.
 In addition, we also list links to documentation and Microsoft Learn.

 ## We welcome your contributions!!